 People seek medical attention in the hopes of recovering.
 But all too frequently, patients wind up contracting a fresh, preventable infection that is commonly resistant to antibiotics and occasionally even fatal.
 Both patients and medical staff feel comfortable and taken care of when a facility’s “quality and safety atmosphere or culture” prioritizes hand cleanliness and infection prevention and control (IPC).

-As a healthcare facility, we understand the fatality of infections and therefore prioritize infection prevention and control at all our centers.
+As a healthcare facility, we understand the fatality of infections and therefore prioritize infection prevention and control at all our senior care service centers.
 Call us at 1-888-596-2090 to schedule an appointment at the EliteCare Health Center located nearest you.